Non-FCRA Mortgage Leads — 2026 Compliance Guide

 Frequently Asked Questions

-Is 'non-FCRA' a legal designation or vendor marketing language?
+Is 'non-FCRA' a legal designation or marketing language?

 Can non-FCRA mortgage leads include credit scores?

-What documentation should a mortgage lead buyer retain for each campaign?
+What documentation should a mortgage lead buyer retain?

 How does TCPA interact with non-FCRA mortgage leads?